mattkumar/blog/content/project/shinypy/index.md

 <a href="https://mattkumar.github.io/shinypy/">See Here</a>👈</div>
 <br> The one downside is that not all libraries are supported, which is
 understandable.
-I originally used the `xport` library to read SAS .xpt files instead of .csv files in development. <br> <h2>Future</h2> If and when this is included (or I figure out the rsconnect deployment), the following code can be replaced easily to read .xpt <br> <br>
+I originally used the `xport` library to read SAS .xpt files instead of .csv files in development.
+Winston Chang's [talk](https://www.rstudio.com/conference/2022/talks/running-shiny-without-server/) provides more detail about this and the technology in general.<br> <h2>Future</h2> If and when this is included (or I figure out the rsconnect deployment, which is also an option by the way), the following code can be replaced easily to read .xpt <br> <br>

     import xport